XpiritBV/CodeToCloud-Workshop/Challenges/Module0-Introduction/Tasks/INTRO-T001.md

 ## Challenge

 In this challenge you will prepare a 15-minute chalk-talk style presentation to the customer.
 For this you need to design a proposed solution for Fabrikam Medical Conferences that covers the topics from the business design framework.
 Write your solution on a flipchart.

+Think of the following topics you need to cover.

 * Business needs
   * Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?